 When it comes to outdoor cleaning, nothing beats a good scrub, wash, and rinse.
 However, if your garden hose isn’t cutting it, you may want to invest in something a little stronger.
 To quickly restore your home’s concrete, wood, aluminum, or vinyl surfaces, power washing may be your best alternative.
 These high-powered sprayers are operated by a gas, diesel, hydraulic, or electrical motor which can remove stains, grit, dirt, mildew, moss, and even peeling paint.
 Therefore they’re great tools for preparing a surface for re-painting or staining.
 But sometimes after you’ve given a deck or patio a good facelift, you may find them so sparkling clean you’ll no longer need to resurface or re-paint.

-Need to find a pro for your Power Washing?Find Pros
+Ready to start your Power Washing?Find Pros

 Power Washing Guidelines